-• Run the following command on CLISH to see the list of available configurations:
+Run the following command using the Veritas Access command-line interface to see the list of available configurations:

+'''

 system config list

-The configuration files can be found in:

-/opt/VRTSnas/conf/backup
+'''

+you can find the configuration files in the /opt/VRTSnas/conf/backup location.

-Note: You need to store these configuration files on a node that is out of the cluster nodes to avoid any damage to the file.
+Note: Store the configuration files on a node that is not part of the cluster nodes to avoid any damage to the configuration file.